 What are Square Brackets?

 Square brackets are used to store information that can be used later in a workflow.
-The information stored in them may come from a user in a Form Action, be received through a Get Data Action, or be created as part of a workflow.
+The information stored in them may be set up as a default value in a Start action, come from a user in a Form Action, received through a Get Data Action, or created as part of a workflow.
 For example, the result of a calculation can be stored in a square bracket.

 Naming a Square Bracket